Please read and carefully consider the following details and guidelines for the ATOM Groundswell Schools Competition before submitting your entry.

 The entrants whose submissions are considered the most engaging, imaginative and innovative in content and delivery, will be deemed the winners.

-The winners were announced at the 2020 SAE ATOM Awards Student Awards Presentation, held at SAE Creative Media Institute Melbourne in November 2020.
+The winners were announced at the 2020 SAE ATOM Awards Student Awards Presentation, held at SAE Creative Media Institute Melbourne on Tuesday 10 November 2020.